percona/psmdb-docs/docs/install/docker.md

-# Running Percona Server for MongoDB in a Docker Container
+# Run Percona Server for MongoDB in a Docker container

 Docker images of Percona Server for MongoDB are hosted publicly on [Docker Hub](https://hub.docker.com/r/percona/percona-server-mongodb/).